nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Sorting persons

 1. Prerequisites: <br>
 Execute the following:
    - add n/Charlie s/m r/student p/567893 a/Bukit batok e/nus@dfsh.dsfvc  t/tag1
    - add n/anna s/f r/parent p/23456 a/Jurong e/sutd@dfsh.dsfvc  t/tag1
    - add n/Benet s/m r/student p/346826 a/Pungol e/rjc@dfsh.dsfvc  t/tag1 t/tag2
    - List all persons using the `list` command.
 2. Sorting list by name
    1. Test case: `sort name` <br>
-            Expected: Feedback box will show message: `Sorted by name` Contact entries will show list sorted in ASCII order by each character in the name, in the following order: anna, Benet, Charlie
+      Expected: Feedback box will show message: `Sorted by name` <br>
+      Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the name, in the following order: anna, Benet, Charlie
 3. Sorting list by role
    1. Prerequisites: <br>
       List all persons using the `list` command.
    2. Test case: `sort role` <br>
-          Expected: Feedback box will show message: `Sorted by role` Contact entries will show list sorted in ASCII order by each character in the role (parents then students), in the following order: anna, Charlie, Benet
+      Expected: Feedback box will show message: `Sorted by role` <br>
+      Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the role, in the following order: anna, Charlie, Benet
 4. Sorting list by phone
     1. Prerequisites: <br>
        List all persons using the `list` command.
     2. Test case: `sort phone` <br>
-       Expected: Feedback box will show message: `Sorted by phone` Contact entries will show list sorted in ASCII order by each character in the phone number, in the following order: anna, Benet, Charlie
+       Expected: Feedback box will show message: `Sorted by phone` <br>
+       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the phone, in the following order: anna, Benet, Charlie
 5. Sorting list by email
     1. Prerequisites: <br>
        List all persons using the `list` command.
     2. Test case: `sort email` <br>
-       Expected: Feedback box will show message: `Sorted by email` Contact entries will show list sorted in ASCII order by each character in the email address, in the following order: Charlie, Benet, anna
+       Expected: Feedback box will show message: `Sorted by email` <br>
+       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the email, in the following order: Charlie, Benet, anna
 6. Sorting list by address
     1. Prerequisites: <br>
        List all persons using the `list` command.
     2. Test case: `sort name` <br>
-       Expected: Feedback box will show message: `Sorted by address` Contact entries will show list sorted in ASCII order by each character in the address, in the following order: Charlie, anna, Benet
+       Expected: Feedback box will show message: `Sorted by address` <br>
+       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the address, in the following order: Charlie, anna, Benet
 7. Sorting list by invalid field
     1. Prerequisites: <br>
        List all persons using the `list` command.